evaherbst/Blender_remeshing_guide/README.md

 If you want to update the vertex group (after cleaning some sharp angles), in the vertex group go to select, then remove.
 Now your vertex group is empty and you can rerun the script and assign the remaining sharp angle vertices to that group.

 Keep fixing vertices until the script results in 0 selected vertices (this means no angles are > 150 or < 20 degrees).
 As mentioned above, make sure the Statistics view is enabled so you can see the number of vertices selected by the script.

 ___
+### Merging two objects
+I found that the best way to merge two objects (for example if you reassmbled two bone fragments) is to use a Boolean difference modifier (under modifiers), and then remesh.

+___
 ### After all your mesh adjustments, run the non-manfold checks again to make sure no errors were introduced during your mesh cleaning.